deltachat/deltachat-pages/ca/gdpr.md

         </tr>
         <tr>
             <td>Data avoidance</td>
-            <td><b>No Delta Chat Servers</b>, no processing of personal data.
-All data remains with your email provider.
+            <td><b>No Delta Chat servers</b>, no processing of personal data.
+All data remains with your e-mail provider.
             </td>
         </tr>
         <tr>
             <td>Legal basis</td>
             <td>
 There is no need to obtain consent for address book matching, Art.
-6 para.
-1 lit. a GDPR, as no address book data is transferred.
+7 GDPR, as no address book data is transferred.
 Therefore, <b>no additional legal basis</b> is required.
             </td>
         </tr>
         <tr>